Flag Of The Spanish Empire

 • Q: What happened to the imperial flags after the decline of the Spanish Empire?

 A: Following independence movements, the imperial flags largely fell out of use.
-However, their elements and symbols continue to appear in modern Spanish heraldry and in the flags of some former colonies, as remnants of the rich historical legacy.
+On the flip side, their elements and symbols continue to appear in modern Spanish heraldry and in the flags of some former colonies, as remnants of the rich historical legacy.

 • Q: Where can I find more information about the flags of the Spanish Empire?